MIDDAG: Where Does Our News Go? Investigating Information Diffusion via Community-Level Information Pathways: Components

-We assign social media users to communities centered around specific news organizations.
+\mypar{Community Construction} We assign users to communities centered around specific news organizations.
 The community aggregation method follows prior work that measures the influence of nodes in social networks \cite{InfluenceAndPassivity}.
-This community aggregation method measures the influence that a given node exerts on its neighborhood, as well as the likelihood of how passive or receptive to propagation from its neighborhood a given node is.
+It measures the influence that a given node exerts on its neighborhood and the likelihood of how passive or receptive to propagation from its neighborhood a given node is.
 For each user that interacts with the given community, we retrieve the number of URLs it has posted and compile its one-hop neighborhood based on the source tweets from the community in question it has both posted and interacted with; these individual user graphs are then united to construct a directed community graph.
 We then assign weights to each user where $Q_{i}$ is the number of URLs that $i$ mentioned and $S_{ij}$ is the number of URLs mentioned by $i$ and retweeted by $j$ as illustrated in the following equations.
-Finally, we perform the Influence-Passivity algorithm~\cite{InfluenceAndPassivity} until the Influence ($I_i$) and Passivity ($P_i$) Scores have converged.
+Finally, we perform the Influence-Passivity algorithm until the Influence ($I_i$) and Passivity ($P_i$) scores have converged.